-Four-compartment 7.
-Fig. model of oxidative phosphorylation.
-Respiratory states (ET, OXPHOS, LEAK) and corresponding rates (E, P, L)connected by the are protonmotive force, F{H^+} .
-Electron transfer-capacity, E, is partitioned (1) dissipative into LEAKrespiration, L, when the Gibbs energy change of catabolic O2 consumption is irreversibly lost, (2) net OXPHOS-capacity, P-L, with partial conservation of the capacity to perform work, and (3) the excess capacity, E-P. Modified from Gnaiger (2014).
+Fig. 7.
+Four-compartment model of oxidative phosphorvlation.
+Respiratory states (ET, OXPHOS, LEAK) and corresponding rates (E, P, L)connected by the are protonmotive force, pmf.
+Electron transfer-capacity, E, is partitioned into (1) dissipative LEAK-respiration, L, when the Gibbs energy change of catabolic

+O_2 consumption is irreversibly lost, (2) net OXPHOS-capacity, P-L, with partial conservation of the capacity to perform work, and (3) the excess capacity, E-P. Modified from Gnaiger (2014).

-E > P is observed in many types of mitochondria, varying between species, tissues and cell types.
-E - P is the excess ET-capacity pushing the phosphorylation-flux (Fig. 1B) to the limit of its capacity of utilizing the protonmotive force.
-Within any type of mitochondria, the magnitude of E - P depends on: (1) the pathway control state with single or multiple electron input into the Q-junction and involvement of three or fewer coupling sites determining the H^+{pos}/O_2 coupling stoichiometry (Fig. 1A); and (2) the biochemical coupling efficiency expressed as (E - L)/E, since an increase of L causes P to increase towards the limit of E. The excess E - P capacity, E - P, therefore, provides a sensitive diagnostic indicator of specific injuries of the phosphorylation-pathway, under conditions when E remains constant but P declines relative to controls (Fig. 7).
-Substrate cocktails supporting simultaneous convergent electron transfer to the Q-junction for reconstitution of tricarboxylic acid cycle (TCA cycle) function establish pathway control states with high ET-capacity, and consequently increase the sensitivity of the E - P assay.
+E may exceed or be equal to P. E > P is observed in many types of mitochondria, varying between species, tissues and cell types (Gnaiger 2009).
+E-P is the excess ET-capacity pushing the phosphorylation-flux (Fig. 1B) to the limit of its capacity of utilizing the protonmotive force.
+In addition, the magnitude of E-P depends on the tightness of coupling or degree of uncoupling, since an increase of E causes E to increase towards the limit of E, The excess E-P capacity, E-P, therefore, provides a sensitive diagnostic indicator of specific injuries of the phosphorylation-pathway, under conditions when E remains constant but E declines relative to controls (Fig. 7).
+Substrate cocktails supporting simultaneous convergent electron transfer to the Q-junction for reconstitution of tricarboxylic acid cycle (TCA cycle or Krebs cycle) function establish pathway control states with high ET-capacity, and consequently increase the sensitivity of the E-P assay.